 Where is the Evidence for Evidence-Based Therapies?

-Expert clinicians know better than to follow treatment manuals
+Expert therapists know better than to follow treatment manuals

 Posted Oct 02, 2013